Sanqui/datamijn/README.md

 two bytes.
 We then describe how to parse the binary from the beginning.

 Is `position` only used once?
-No problem.
+No need to pollute your namespace.
 In datamijn, you can always define a type anonymously.

 ```
 version     u16